aldryn-gutierrez/robot-tourney/readme.md

 **User Endpoint**

+Ensure that you have the Authorization Key and the token in the value inside the Headers

 | ACTION |ENDPOINT  | DESCRIPTION |PARAMETERS  |RESPONSE CODES  | DATA |
 |--|--|--|--|--|--|
 | GET | /api/user | Get all the Users | limit: integer, optional<br>page: integer, optional | 422: Input Validation Error<br>409: Unexpected Error<br>200: Success | `{"data":[{"id":1,"name":"Jay Doe","email":"jay@doe.com","created_at":"2019-11-01 07:12:09","updated_at":"2019-11-01 07:12:09"}]}` |
 | PATCH  | /api/user/{id} | Update an User | name: string, optional | 422: Input Validation Error<br>409: Unexpected Error<br>200: Success | `{"data":{"id":1,"name":"Jay Doe","email":"jay@doe.com","created_at":"2019-11-01 07:12:09","updated_at":"2019-11-01 07:12:09"}}` |

 **Robot Endpoint**

+Ensure that you have the Authorization Key and the token in the value inside the Headers

 | ACTION |ENDPOINT  | DESCRIPTION |PARAMETERS  |RESPONSE CODES  | . |
 |--|--|--|--|--|--|